Adam014/filmoteka/td.md

         TODO: Add release and features somewhere to let the user know what is new in what version

 /profile
-    TODO: Add personalized movies you might like, based on favorite movies
+    TODO: Add personalized movies you might like, based on favorite movies (probably with AI picking the personalized movies)